-We’ve decided to give you a brief list of characters, sayings and names from the Game of Thrones as the Chinese fans see them.
 This way, next time you talk to your Chinese friends about your favourite characters, they won’t be scratching their heads when you try to explain that you are talking about the “Small Monster (The Imp).”

 Game of Thrones in Chinese – Ready, steady …Go!

 1.“ Game of Thrones” 权力的游戏 (Quánlì de yóuxì) –

 The literal translation of “Game of Thrones” in Chinese would be “宝座的游戏” (Bǎozuò de yóuxì)